Your Cart (0)

 If you are having a c-section, most doctors recommend waiting until then to do a hernia repair.
 Hernia repair does tend to make a c-section procedure longer than a regular c-section.

-Sometimes doctors advise not doing hernia repair during a c section for a couple of reasons.
+Sometimes doctors advise not doing hernia repair during a c-section for a couple of reasons.
 If you are planning on having another pregnancy then it is best to have a hernia repaired after birth.
 Doctors suggest waiting until five to eight weeks post-birth to allow your body to heal from your pregnancy and delivery.
-It is common to allow 6 weeks for healing from birth.
+It is common to allow 6 weeks for c-section recovery or vaginal birth.
 Some people have a desire to not repair their hernias at all.
 Which can be safe as long as there is no increase in hernia size or pain.

 Discovering you have a hernia could make you worried and nervous.
 However, rest assured that you are not alone.
 With proper treatment and preventative care, you are still able to have a healthy pregnancy with no harm to you or your baby.
 It is important to listen to your gynecologist instructions and take rests when needed.
 Wearing a support belt will greatly improve your symptoms of your hernia during pregnancy.
 A pregnancy belt will provide proper support and prevent a hernia from becoming larger and therefore needing surgery.
 Enjoy every moment of your pregnancy because nine months feels like a long time but it goes by faster than you realize.
 Cherish every moment.